 Citrus Grove Erosion Control

-Answer: For a natural erosion control in your groves, one option you may consider is a type of Coir Matting.
+Answer: For natural erosion control in your groves, one option you may consider is a type of coir matting.
 These mats, sometimes referred to as coir geotextiles, have been used to line slopes and river banks to prevent further erosion of the surrounding soil.
 Coir mats can be made in several different strengths often depending on the weight and weave opening on your mat.

 Coir Mat Styles and Advantages

 Styles for the coir mats will typically use an open weave design to allow the mat to remain stabilized on the ground.
 Depending on the specific requirements for your location, this may include materials with a large or small weave opening.

 Since you are planning to use this for citrus grove erosion control, there are a couple of advantages a coir mat can offer for your areas.
 These would include:

 - High Strength for Areas with Significant Erosion

 - Brings no Additional Harm to the Environment